idoknow/MCSManagerAPI/README.md

 Supports to get basic info of a Minecraft server.
 Using the official client's way to get info that can be listed in Minecraft client's server list.
-Click the dir link to get further info.
+Click the dir link to get further info of this API.
 Supported server version:
 1.17.x
 1.16.x